Construction of Arithmetic Teichmuller Spaces I: Appendix: Self similarity of and its consequences

 for some element $\alpha\in\O_{\cptl{y}}$ with $v(\alpha)>0$ and $\syfqp{y}\into \syfqp{x}$ is given by sending the primitive element $[\alpha]-p\in W(\O_{\cptl{y}})$ to the primitive degree one element $[\alpha]-p\in W(\O_{\cptl{x}})$ and at the level of ideals One has as $x\notin \cptl{y}$ so $[x]-p\not\in W(\O_{\cptl{y}})$ and hence there is a primitive element of degree one of $W(\O_{\cptl{x}})$ which is not contained in the set of primitive elements of degree one of $W(\O_{\cptl{y}})$.
 So the inclusion of $\abs{\syfqp{y}}\into \abs{\syfqp{x}}$ is strict.
 This proves the assertion. \ep

-\para Before proceeding it will be useful to understand this self-similarity in terms of Classical Teichmuller Theory.
-In the classical Teichmuller Theory (i.e Teichmuller Theory for Riemann Surfaces), the Teichmuller space is tiled by isomorphs of a fundamental domain for the mapping class group or modular group actions.
-To put it differently the Teichmuller space is equipped with a self-similar tiling (not unique in general).
+\para Before proceeding it will be useful to understand this self-similarity in terms of Classical Teichm\"uller Theory.
+In the classical Teichm\"uller Theory (i.e Teichm\"uller Theory for Riemann Surfaces), the Teichm\"uller space is tiled by isomorphs of a fundamental domain for the mapping class group or modular group actions.
+To put it differently the Teichm\"uller space is equipped with a self-similar tiling (not unique in general).

 \para So the question arises if there is a theory of fundamental domains in the Arithmetic Teichuller Theory constructed here.
-The answer to this question is yes.
-There is a notion of fundamental domains in Arithmetic Teichmuller Theory and this arises precisely from the fact that that $\cpt$ is a self-similar valued field i.e. $\cpt$ (see Theorem~\ref{th:self-similarity-of-cpt} and Theorem~\ref{th:self-similarity-of-ff-curve}).
+The answer to this question is yes and is given by \Cref{th:main6-fundamental-domain}.
+The notion of fundamental domains in Arithmetic Teichm\"uller Theory and this arises precisely from the fact that that $\cpt$ is a self-similar valued field i.e. $\cpt$ (see Theorem~\ref{th:self-similarity-of-cpt} and Theorem~\ref{th:self-similarity-of-ff-curve}).